-Twelve hours a week during one-half of a trimester of the fourth vear.
+Twelve hours a week during one-half of a trimester of the fourth year.

-DR. BURCH, DR. DIXON, DR. TIGERT, DR. GALLAGHER AND STAFF.

-5. GYNECOLOGY AND OBSTETRICS.
+- Dr. J. Burch, Dr. Glasgow, Dr. Tucker, Dr. Duke, Dr. Bowie, Dr. Seward, Dr. Foster. - 5.
+GYNECOLOGY AND OBSTETRICS.
 Clinical lectures and demonstrations are given each week to the fourth-year class, at which time cases of special value from the wards or out-patient department are presented.